-There are two kind of people: those who get brainwashed really easily and are making plans & stuff for Valentine’s and those who don’t give a shit about it.
+There are two kinds of people: those who get brainwashed really easily and are making plans & stuff for Valentine’s and those who don’t give a shit about it.
 Just for the record, I’m the second kind of person.

-Here in Romania we have our own Valentine’s Day – it’s called Dragobete.
+Here in Romania, we have our own Valentine’s Day – it’s called Dragobete.

 Dragobete is celebrated each year on the 24th of February and it’s believed that it also celebrates the first day of Spring.
 Drabogete is the son of Baba Dochia (another Romanian myth) and he’s like Cupid, but he doesn’t make people fall in love.

 Its main purpose was to celebrate love and fertility and, of course, there were some really interesting traditions: